Kartikeya-Ambare/Thought-Of-the-day/README.md

 ### 💬 Today's Insight:
 ```
-> The only way to do great work is to love what you do. ❤️ - Steve Jobs
+> Happiness is as exclusive as a butterfly, and you must never pursue it.
+If you stay very still, it may come and settle on your hand.
+But only briefly. ❤️ - Ruskin Bond
 ```

 ---